Bane Jelić: Music career

-In 1993, alongside Milan and Vladan Đurđević, and Čeda Macura Bane founded Neverne Bebe.
+In 1993, alongside Milan and Vladan Đurđević, and Čeda Macura Jelic founded Neverne Bebe.
 During that period, Neverne bebe recorded an album for Take it or Leave it Records.
-As he likes to say, this was the best band he ever played in, and one of the best periods in his life.

-At the same time, Bane started working on an instrumental album called Universe, that was published by PGP-RTS as a limited edition, only in 2002.
+At the same time, Jelic started working on an instrumental album called Universe, that was published by PGP-RTS as a limited edition, in 2002.

-In 1999, Bane joined Osvajači (The Conquerors), where he participated in two of the band's albums, and performed throughout Serbia and Montenegro and Europe.
+In 1999, Jelic joined Osvajači (The Conquerors), where he participated in two of the band's albums, and performed throughout Serbia and Montenegro and Europe.

-Since 2002 Bane is endorsed Ibanez guitars.
+Since 2002 Jelic endorses Ibanez guitars.

-In 2003 Bane enters the studio once again and creates a new instrumental album East-West.
-Music is arranged, produced, mixed and mastered by Bane Jelic.
+In 2003 Jelic created a new instrumental album East-West, which he produced, mixed and mastered.
 This album was published in 2015.

-In 2004 Bane released the album called "The Ultra Extreme".
-This material was in the making from 1984 till 1994, and was recorded on a standard tape recorder at home, from the first hand without repetition or overplay.
-This material is interesting because it shows how he played at different points in time, from the age of sixteen onwards.
+In 2004 Jelic released the album "The Ultra Extreme".
+This material was in the making from 1984 till 1994, and was recorded on a standard tape recorder at home, from the first hand without repetition or overdubbing.
 The album includes cover versions of Niccolo Paganini’s 5th, 11th and 16th caprices, Moto Perpetuo, as well as Rimsky-Korsakov’s "Flight of the Bumblebee".
-Bane also composed his own two caprices – "La ruota della vita", which was played in staccato technique and "La fuga del salmone" in arpegio technique.
-Bane plays also Joe Satriani's caprice "Power Cosmic" but in a much faster technique than the original one.
-Bane expresses through his improvisations different solo playing technique in an amazingly fast tempo that explains the name of this album.
-The ultra extreme refers to the extremely fast, yet clear playing technique.
+Jelic also composed his own two caprices – "La ruota della vita", which was played in staccato technique and "La fuga del salmone" in arpegio technique.
+Jelic plays also Joe Satriani's caprice "Power Cosmic" but faster than the original.